AdobeDocs/journey-optimizer-learn.en/help/loyalty/overview.md

 ## Apply and display your challenge

-This section shows you how to bring a challenge to your customers through content cards and code-based experiences.
+This section shows you how to bring a challenge to your customers using content cards and code-based experiences.

 <!--
 CARDS